Tzec557/cs100-Final-Project-Unlucky-Player-s-Terminal-Adventures/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
- > Instructions on installing and running your application
+ > Instructions on installing and running your application:
-> In our game the way you run it is my running the command in terminal
+>  In our game the way you run it is by running a command in the terminal.
 >  You will then be met with intro dialogue that will tell you about the story and how everything works
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.